madajaju/EmbracingDigitalTransformation/docs/episodes/edt-8/episode.md

 ---
 layout: posts
-title: Securing the Teleworker Part 2
+title: "Securing the Teleworker Part 2"
 number: 8
 permalink: EDT8
 has_children: false
 parent: Episodes
 nav_order: 8
 tags:
     - CyberSecurity
     - Teleworker

-date:
+date: 2020-08-04
 guests:
     - Darren W Pulsipher
     - Seven Orrin

 img: thumbnail.png
-summary: With many employees now working from home, how do you make sure they are working securely yet still give them the flexibility they need to get their jobs done?
-In this episode, Darren and special Guest Steve Orrin, CTO of Intel Federal, discuss how to leverage Intel technology to effectively help secure the teleworker.
+summary: "With many employees now working from home, how do you make sure they are working securely yet still give them the flexibility they need to get their jobs done?
+In this episode, Darren and special Guest Steve Orrin, CTO of Intel Federal, discuss how to leverage Intel technology to effectively help secure the teleworker.  "
 ---

 {% include soundcloud.html id="edt8" title="#8 Securing the Teleworker Part 2" %}